SoK: Anti-Facial Recognition Technology: Goals and Tradeoffs in AFR Design

-Ideally, an AFR tool can be operated by a user \pr~alone, and achieve strong protection without assistance or participation third-party, either a central content provider like Facebook or a friendly user willing to cooperate to help \pr.
+\rule{\linewidth}{0.4pt} {\bf Property 3: No reliance on 3rd party to operate.} Ideally, an AFR tool can be operated by a user \pr~alone and achieve strong protection without assistance or participation third-party, either a central content provider like Facebook or a friendly user willing to help \pr.
 This is an abstract measure of the entity-level complexity required to operate the tool.
-Achieving this property has the added benefit of limiting exposure of potentially sensitive user photos or personal data to any 3rd party, {\em i.e.\/} the AFR is also privacy-preserving.
+Achieving this property has the added benefit of limiting exposure of potentially sensitive user data to a 3rd party.

-\para{$\fcirc$: AFR$\crc{2}$, AFR$\crc{4}$, AFR$\crc{5}$} AFR tools in these three groups all rely on adding certain perturbations on face images, which can be done by \pr~without assistance from other parties.
+\para{$\fcirc$: AFR$\crc{2}$, AFR$\crc{4}$, AFR$\crc{5}$} AFR tools in these three groups all rely on adding certain perturbations on face images, which \pr~can do without outside assistance.

 \para{$\ecirc$: AFR$\crc{1}$, AFR$\crc{3}$} For those AFR$\crc{1}$ seeking to prevent online data scraping, they rely on the assistance of image sharing platforms.
-Similarly, disrupting the training of a feature extractor requires a coordinated effort across many users, since \pr~only contributes a very limited subset of the training data.
+Similarly, disrupting the training $\mathcal{F}$ requires coordinated effort across many users, since \pr~alone contributes relatively few images to the training data.